Real-Serious-Games/RSG-Portal/README.md

 To change the name displayed in the UI for the app, change the `application_title` string value in `Client/app/src/main/res/values/strings.xml`.

+Finally, in order to make the app talk to your server, you will need to set the IP or hostname of the server for it to talk to.
+This is stored in `PortalAppInfo.RemoteServerAddress` inside `Client/app/src/main/java/com/rsg/rsgportal/PortalAppInfo.java`.
+Note that this does need to include the port the server is running on, which by default is port 3000.

 ## Setting up the server

 The server requires a fairly recent version of Node.js due to its use of ES6 and has been tested against version 6.9 LTS.
 Once you have Node.js installed, copy the `Server` directory to the machine you plan to use as the server and run `npm install` to install the dependencies.